“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 6. Saint Bernard

 Previously used to help trapped travelers in the chilly Alps, this large breed now spends his days snuggling with the members of his family as he keeps their hearts warm with his love and affection.
-Towering with a height that ranges from 25.5 to 27.5 inches and a weight of about 130 to 180 lbs.

 7. Black Russian Terrier

-Originally bred to become guard dogs in the Soviet Union during the cold war, the Black Russian Terriers eventually moved from being military dogs to trusted family companions.
 While the males normally have a height of 27 to 30 inches and a weight of 110 to 132 lbs., the females, on the other hand, stand about 26 to 29 inches tall and weigh about 100 to 110 lbs.

 8. Leonberger

-A mix of giant breeds like Saint Bernard, Newfoundland, and Great Pyrenees has created this another large dog that generally stands up to 28 to 31.5 inches in height and weigh about 120 to 170 pounds at maturity among males.
+The Leonberger generally stands up to 28 to 31.5 inches in height and weigh about 120 to 170 pounds at maturity among males.
 Their female counterparts, however, are 25.5 to 29.5 inches tall, and 100 to 135 lbs. weight.

 9. Newfoundland

 This popular water dog, which was originally bred to swim long distances, help in hauling nets for fishermen, pull heavy loads, and rescue drowning people, stands a height of about 28 inches and a weight of 130 to 150 lbs.
-The female members of Newfoundland, on the other hand, have an average height of 26 inches and a weight of about 100 to 120 lbs.

 10. Great Pyrenees

-Another distinct large breed is the Great Pyrenees which is a flock guardian that originated in France.
-Territorial and protective agaisnt intruders, this huge dog towers at 27 to 32 inches in height and about 100 to 140 lbs. weight.
+Another distinct large dog breed is the Great Pyrenees which is a flock guardian that originated in France.
+Territorial and protective against intruders, this huge dog towers at 27 to 32 inches in height and about 100 to 140 lbs. weight.
 Its females are about 25 to 29 inches tall and weigh about 85 to 110 lbs.

 Kathy Capuano